openstack-archive/tricircle/glancesync/README.md

     - Please install the python package: pexpect>=2.3 ( because we use pxssh for loginng and there is a bug in pxssh, see           https://mail.python.org/pipermail/python-list/2008-February/510054.html, you should fix this before launch the service. )

 * **Manual Installation**
+    - Please **make sure you have installed the glance patches in /juno-patches**.
     - Make sure you have performed backups properly.
 * **Manual Installation**